jmpre28/react-portfolio/README.md

 for a clean UI, and CSS for styling.

 ## Features
-<li>Interactive Portfolio Display: Navigate through a visually appealing and user-friendly interface that presents a collection of my projects.</li>
+<li><b>Interactive Portfolio Display:</b> Navigate through a visually appealing and user-friendly interface that presents a collection of my projects.</li>

-<li>Project Details: Each project is accompanied by a detailed description, images, and links to live deployments or GitHub repositories.</li>
+<li><b>Project Details:</b> Each project is accompanied by a detailed description, images, and links to live deployments or GitHub repositories.</li>

-<li>About Me Section: Learn more about me, my educational background, and my passion for web development through a dedicated "About Me" section.</li>
+<li><b>About Me Section:</b> Learn more about me, my educational background, and my passion for web development through a dedicated "About Me" section.</li>

-<li>Responsive Design: The portfolio is designed to be responsive, ensuring a seamless experience across various devices and screen sizes.</li>
+<li><b>Responsive Design:</b> The portfolio is designed to be responsive, ensuring a seamless experience across various devices and screen sizes.</li>

 ## User Story
 ```